holgerd77/django-dynamic-scraper/docs/basic_services.rst

 In the screenshot above you see an overview of the log table in the Django admin in which new log messages are saved.
-In addition context information like the name of the spider run or the associated reference object or scraper runtime is provided.
+In addition context information like the name of the spider run or the associated reference object or scraper is provided.
 By using the filtering options it is possible to track down the messages targeted to the actual needs, e.g. you can filter all the errors occurred while running your checkers.